401(k) and IRA Catch-Up Contributions for 2026

 Making a catch-up contribution is perhaps not in your best interest if you’re already taking withdrawals from a retirement account, need the extra money for other savings goals/to cover essential expenses, or feel confident you’re already saving enough.

-If you have an IRA account, you’ll need to contact the account custodian and indicate you want to make catch-up contributions: keeping in mind you are not required to do so by the end of the calendar year for IRAs, unlike for 401(k)s.
-As the deadline often falls in mid-April (Tax Day) of the following year, anyone wishing to make catch-up contributions for an IRA in 2023 should therefore circle April 15, 2024 on their calendars.
+Those with an IRA account need to contact the account custodian to make catch-up contributions, keeping in mind you’re not required to do so by the end of the calendar year (unlike with 401(k)s); the deadline often falls in mid-April (Tax Day) of the following year, meaning you should circle April 15, 2026 on your calendar if you want to make catch-up contributions for an IRA in 2025.

-If you elect to make catch-up contributions to your 401(k) account, meanwhile, ensure your plan allows for it.
-From there, you’ll need to contact your benefits department or plan administrator and likely provide authorization to implement your plan.
+If you elect to make catch-up contributions to your 401(k) account, meanwhile, ensure your plan allows for it and then contact your benefits department or plan administrator who’ll likely provide authorization to implement your plan.

 In sum: catch-up contributions

 Catch-up contributions are often a great strategy to save additional money for your future.
-Therefore—if it makes sense for your overall financial plan—seek to take advantage of this opportunity to give yourself the best chance to enjoy retirement to its fullest.
+If it makes sense for your overall financial plan, seek to take advantage of this opportunity and thus give yourself the very best chance to enjoy retirement to the fullest.

 ———